Historic Preservation

 Migrant Home

 Originally built in the mid-20th century and moved several times to rural locations throughout Oconto County.
 The Migrant Home was relocated to Heritage Hill in 2017 and underwent an extensive restoration process for the next five years before opening to the public in 2024.
 The construction style is a 3-season wood structure with a gable roof and made of manufactured wood panels.
-The Migrant Home was made possible through the generous contributions of: Kress Foundation, The Byron L. Walter Family Trust, The Nelson Family Fund, The Leon H. and Clymene M. Bond Foundation, The Kelly Family in memory of Tita Kelly Plouff, and Leicht Foundation.
+The Migrant Home was made possible through the generous contributions of: Kress Foundation, The Byron L. Walter Family Trust, The David L and Rita E Nelson Family Fund through The Community Foundation for the Fox Valley Region, The Leon H. and Clymene M. Bond Foundation, The Kelly Family in memory of Tita Kelly Plouff, and Leicht Foundation.

 Outhouse